Tikamin557/Ts-Core/docs/ModderGuide_WarpServices.md

 ### Provider Resolution

-When a destination is passed to `TsCoreWarp` or `TsCoreMagicWarp`, T's Core first attempts to resolve it as a registered Warp Provider.
+When a destination is passed to a T's Core Warp Action, T's Core first attempts to resolve it as a registered Warp Provider.

 If no matching provider exists, the value is treated as a location name.